Bell CH-146 Griffon: Maintenance and upgrades

-The CH-146 Griffon is forecast to be retired in 2021.
+The CH-146 was forecast to be retired as early as 2021, but with an option to extend.
 Bell Helicopter Textron Canada Inc. was awarded a C$640 million contract to overhaul and repair the CH-146 fleet until retirement in 2021.
 The contract includes options to extend the contract up to 2025 if necessary.

-In January 2019, Canada announced plans to modernize and extend the life of the existing 85 CH-146 helicopters to 2031.
+In January 2019, Canada announced plans to modernize and extend the life of the existing 85 CH-146s to 2031.
 In May 2022, the contract was signed.
+The contract with Bell Canada will allow the type to be in service until the 2030s.
+The maintenance work is done in Canada and sustains over 1100 jobs there.

+In April 2024, the Government of Canada announced plans to spend C$18.4 billion over 20 years to acquire additional helicopters that are more "modern, mobile, and effective" to increase the speed and airlift capacity in responding to natural disasters, emergencies, and assertions of sovereignty.
+It is not clear if implication is to supplement or replace the CH-146 fleet.
+The CH-146 is one of several assets in Canada's vertical lift portfolio which, by the 2020s, includes the CH-149 Cormorant (Medium-lift Search and Rescue (EH101)), CH-147 Chinook (twin-rotor heavy-lift), CH-148 Cyclone (maritime medium lift transport and ASW (S-92)), among others.

+In 2024, the Canadian Government announced a service contract to sustain the CH-146 Griffon fleet.

 Operational history

 The Canadian Forces purchased 100 aircraft and received them in 1995–1997.
 In 2005, nine CH-146s were sold to the Allied Wings consortium to be used as trainers at 3 Canadian Forces Flying Training School.
+By the 2020s, over 80 were still in service in 11 squadrons, and Canada planned to operate them into the 2030s.

+Some of the task the helicopters are used for are training, utility, tactical transport, search and rescue, armed escort for Chinooks.

 Canada

 The CH-146 Griffon have been deployed in various operations in Canada since their introduction in 1995.
 They have been deployed during the Operation Saguenay in 1996 and Operation Assistance in 1997.
 The CH-146 have also played a major role during the great ice storm of 1998.
 They were deployed during the 28th G8 summit and 36th G8 summit.
 They were also deployed to secure the 2010 Winter Olympics during the Operation Podium.
 In May 2016, four Griffons were deployed as part of Operation LENTUS 16-01, to provide emergency services for victims of the 2016 Fort McMurray wildfire.